Weather Girl: Plot

 That night, Sylvia agrees to go on a date with Charles, set up by her girlfriends.
-Walt and Byron decide to give them a hard time.
-On the date, he comes on very strong, talking about wanting to get married, already having chosen the names of their future children even.
+Walt and Byron give them a hard time as the couple leaves the apartment.
+On the date, Charles comes on very strong, talking about wanting to get married, and even having chosen the names of their future children.

-Arriving back to the apartment, Sylvia tells Byron that Charles was creepy.
-He proposes he be her rebound guy, initially resistant, after a moment she says yes.
-The conditions are, just physical with no strings, and not tell Walt.
+Arriving back at the apartment, Sylvia tells Byron that Charles was creepy.
+He proposes he be her rebound guy.
+Initially resistant, after a moment she says yes.
+The conditions are: it's just physical; no strings; and don't tell Walt.

 The fling is the only thing making Sylvia's life tolerable.
-Their secret is out when Walt walks in on her and Byron.
-He fears what it may do to his friendship, but Sylvia insists it is purely physical with no strings.
+But the secret is out when Walt walks in on the two as they are getting physical.
+Byron fears what this discovery may do to his friendship with Walt, but Sylvia insists that it is purely physical, with no strings.

-Customers constantly bug her about her tv blow up and the kitchen staff harass her in Spanish.
-She finally shows them she knows some Spanish, improving bonding with them.
-Byron shows up at the restaurant, coercing her into going on a date, which is bonding on a walk.
+Restaurant customers constantly bug Sylvia about her TV blow up and the kitchen staff harass her in Spanish.
+She begins to bond with the staff when she finally shows them she knows some Spanish.
+Byron shows up at the restaurant, coercing her into a date, where they walk, share life stories, and seem to get closer.

-Byron inadvertently finds out through Sylvia that their mom died when she was 14, he was 10, so they raised each other.
-They bump into her friends who she's not had contact with since she and Byron started hooking up, and they bring up the age difference.
+On the walk, Sylvia tells Byron that her mom died when she was 14, and Walt was 10, so the siblings raised each other.
+They bump into her friends, whom she hasn't seen since she and Byron started hooking up.
+The friends bring up the age difference.

-At work, Sylvia performs the Heimlich maneuver on a choking customer, which goes viral.
-Simultaneously Walt notices that Byron is truly interested in her as her former boss calls, proposing she co-anchor with Dale.
+At work, Sylvia performs the Heimlich maneuver on a choking customer, a video of which goes viral.
+Simultaneously, Walt notices that Byron is truly interested in her as her former boss calls, proposing she come back to co-anchor with Dale.

-Invited to a dinner with Dale, that he allows her to decide if it is just professional or also intimate, Walt admonishes her for going.
-Byron stops by to let her know how he feels, but she says she doesn't reciprocate.
-At the dinner Dale says he wants her back, but she doesn't allow him to kiss her.
+As Sylvia considers the new job offer, Dale invites her to dinner, and says she can decide if it is just a professional meeting or also intimate.
+Walt admonishes her for going.
+Byron stops by to let her know how much he likes her, but Sylvia says she doesn't reciprocate.
+At the dinner, Dale says he wants her back, but she doesn't allow him to kiss her.

-Early, just minutes before Sylvia goes on the air, Walt appears and again asks her not to be a sellout.
-While the camera is rolling, she reiterates that Dale is a prick, that she is not going to sell out and thanks her brother for helping bring her to her senses.
+Just minutes before Sylvia goes on the air again, Walt appears and asks her not to be a sellout.
+On live TV, she reiterates that Dale is a prick, that she is not going to sell out after all, and thanks her brother for helping bring her to her senses.

 In the dressing room, Byron is waiting for Sylvia.
 They both declare their love and kiss.